jmbaur/nixos-router/README.md

 # NixOS Router

-A _somewhat_ generic NixOS module for configuring a router/firewall device.
+A NixOS module for configuring a super simple router/firewall device.

-## Assumptions

-This is currently a fairly opinionated nixos module, so there are some assumptions that fit best with my current setup.
-I am working to make the number of assumptions less and less.

 ## Requirements